BestTimesToVisit.com Logo

 Savor Mint Tea at a Traditional Café

 Find a small, unassuming café tucked away in the Casbah and order a steaming glass of sweet mint tea.
-Observe locals engaging in lively conversation, a quintessential Algerian experience.
-This is the perfect midday pause to recharge and absorb the local rhythm.
+Observe local life unfold as you sip this refreshing beverage, a quintessential Algerian ritual.
+Look for places where locals gather for an authentic experience.

 See all 8 things to do →